Every thesis must have a title page. Include on the title page the:

 Many students include acknowledgements of help of a personal nature in this section, something that is entirely at their discretion, as distinct from the obligatory acknowledgements mentioned above.

-If published material—your own or that of other authors—has been used, you must submit a copy of the written permissions to use these materials when you submit your thesis.
+If published material—your own or that of other authors—has been used, you must obtain written permissions to use these materials.
 This written permission usually comes from the publisher.

 Introductions can take many forms, but in general the introduction presents the hypothesis or thesis statement and a brief overview of the thesis.

 Body of the Thesis

 The main part of the thesis usually consists of chapters and sections within these chapters.